 Her tree-sit to save the ancient redwood tree, Luna, made her a legend.
 Her spirited activism continues to inspire as she tirelessly works to further her vision of a world in which the magic of nature is respected and perpetuated.
+Julia Butterfly Hill graced the Wild & Scenic Environmental Film Festival in Nevada City with a heartfelt challenge for attendees: to find their own path of activism.
+Butterfly Hill introduced the film Snowbowl Effect and facilitated a youth workshop that drew over 400 people to City Hall.
 Pamela Biery spent some time discussing Butterfly Hill’s work and experiences, along with future plans, between events.

 The hardest work for me has not been living in the tree; the hardest work has been putting myself on stage over and over again.
 By my nature, I’m the one who knows to go climb the tree to escape the limelight, so choosing to stay public since coming down has been a really clear, committed path.
 It is riskier for me to get on a stage than to live in a tree.
 I am not a super human…I am just an ordinary person committed to doing extraordinary things.

 This event I just did with all the young people, so many of the young people came up to me, including quite a few with tears in their eyes, saying ‘I’ve never seen anyone be so authentic with themselves and this just shows me that I actually have courage to be myself.”

 Can you imagine?
 We live in a world where it actually takes courage to be ourselves—what a concept!
 You would think being ourselves would be natural!
 But our world has gotten so disconnected and who we are in our lives is so disconnected, that it actually takes courage to be ourselves….
 I want to be a mirror, and I know I’ve been an effective mirror if the response after an event is not only that people are inspired, but that they are inspired to be something, to do something.